davepaiva/goa-cadaster-search/README.md

-# DuckDB Demo
+# Goa Cadastral Search
 [Live URL](https://davepaiva.github.io/goa-cadastral-duckdb-demo/)

-This is a demo project that serves as a Proof of Concept (POC) for implementing plot search functionality using DuckDB, as discussed in the GitHub issue: [Search by revenue village, plot number #78](https://github.com/publicmap/amche-atlas/issues/78).
+This is a simple tool that allows us to search any plot via its survey number.
+Implemented as discussed in the GitHub issue: [Search by revenue village, plot number #78](https://github.com/publicmap/amche-atlas/issues/78).

 ## Background